-Receipt The latest command of the specified type has been completed or alternatively rejected for some reason Passage A sensor reacts when a train arrives to or leaves the place where the sensor is located.
+Receipt The latest command of the specified type has been completed or alternatively rejected for some reason is located.

+Passage A sensor reacts when a train arrives to or leaves the place where the sensor the simulator has to be reconfigured.

 Catastrophe A train has collided, deranged or reversed.
-When a catastrophe is reported the simulator has to be reconfigured.
+When a catastrophe is reported